eswizardry/eswizardry.github.io/README.md

 ## License
-Most of files/folders are Open sourced under the [MIT license](LICENSE.md). except my _posts and _assets folders are copyrights to me.
+Most of files/folders are Open sourced under the [MIT license](LICENSE.md). except my _posts folders are copyrights.

 <3